abhijithvnair94/EEG-Pre-Processing/README.md

 5.Save the file

 ### Note:
-    Its a simple preprocessing methods that can be used for EEG signals.
+    Simple preprocessing methods that can be used for EEG signals.
 I used only 4 electrodes O1,O2,P7 and P8 for project purpose.
 Also data can't be revealed now.
 Later I will.

  Thank you!!!:)